 SLOW COOKER CHOCOLATE CHERRY CAKE

 It’s true.
-This slow cooker chocolate cherry cake is made so easily with.. well, obviously, the slow cooker.
+This slow-cooker chocolate cherry cake is made so easily with.. well, obviously, the slow cooker.
 I know right??!
 You CAN bake in a slow cooker!
 FYI, I’m going to attempt baking bread in the slow cooker as well in the next week or so!
 (Say a little prayer to the bread gods for me!). *** Update: I made the slow cooker bread – check out if the bread Gods were on my side or not! ***

 What Other Flavors Can I make?